apache/shardingsphere/docs/community/content/involved/release/shardingsphere.en.md

 https://github.com/apache/shardingsphere/blob/${RELEASE.VERSION}-release/RELEASE-NOTES.md
 ```

-Update the POM of the module `examples`, changing the version from ${CURRENT.VERSION} to ${RELEASE.VERSION}, and submit a PR to release branch.
+Update the POM of the module `examples`, changing the version from ${DEVELOPMENT.VERSION} to ${RELEASE.VERSION}, and submit a PR to release branch.

 ### 3. Update the download page